wireless-broadband-alliance/wba-openroaming-portal/README.md

 The following configurations are required for the API of the project.

-- `CORS_ALLOW_ORIGIN`: Required to let the project know which domain is able to use the API
+- `CORS_ALLOW_ORIGIN`: Required to let the project know which domain is able to use the API, is not necessary to change this env.

 #### 🪙 Jwt Tokens

-If you are planning using the API, please make sure to run the following command on the root folder of the container
+If you are planning on using the API, please make sure to run the following command on the root folder of the container
 project:

 ```bash